4 years full-time (plus optional placement year)

 AAB (full entry requirements)

-History and French combines wide-ranging historical study with practical language training.
+History and French combines wide-ranging historical study with the exploration of French language and culture.

 You'll develop your language skills, with a focus on becoming a high-level communicator.
 Your advanced skills in French will allow you new insights into the forces that have shaped modern societies and cultures as well as the issues and debates that prevail in France today.
 You'll choose from a wide and exciting range of option modules in History spanning both time and place.